The Continued Growth of Solar Power

 The Future of Solar

-Moving forward, the most exciting piece to solar energy’s growth is the rapid advancement of its technology.
+Moving forward, the most exciting piece of solar energy’s growth is the rapid advancement of its technology.
 It seems that every day there are breakthroughs that make for more efficient, cheaper solar options.
 With the nature of solar power, battery storage is the logical progression of this technology.
 Being able to store energy from an extremely efficient solar cell will drive green efforts to new heights.

 About the Author

 David Temming has worn several engineering hats during his 20 plus year career.
 However, energy conservation, lighting design and energy production have always been key components.
 In 2014 David was recruited by Performance Services.

 Reduced cost is the most obvious reason solar energy has blossomed across the United States in the last five years, aided by improved technology, but many factors have contributed to the boom, system installers and manufacturers said in Chicago Tuesday.

 “In 2010 there were only 2,323 megawatts of solar.
 As of Feb.
 2014, there’s now 12,057 megawatts of solar energy,” said John Mueller of G&W Electric, a manufacturer, at a symposium hosted by the Illinois Institute of Technology.
 “That represents 1.3 percent of the grid right now, as of February 2014.” ...